 Travel articles and blogs about ‘the road less travelled’ are in abundance.
 People, I included, love reading about strange, foreign, exotic and off the beaten track paths – places where only the most daring dares to go and where the rest of us probably will never set foot.
 I reckon that’s why we love it so much – reading about far-off places and dreaming impossible dreams, knowing that we will probably never make it there and instead, we admire those adventurers who do.

-Few writers today still bother to write about the roads well-travelled other as in travelling advertisements, because what self-respecting, do-things-differently, adventure seeking person these days would find the London Tower or the Eiffel or the Wailing Wall exotic enough to read about and dream about to visit.
-Travel articles nowadays must be all about exploring the unknown, the almost never-visited before, to be attractive enough to publish.
+Few writers today still bother to write about the roads well-travelled other than in travelling guides or advertisements, because what self-respecting-do-things-differently-adventure-seeking person these days would find the London Tower Bridge or the Eiffel Tower or the Wailing Wall exotic enough to read about and dream about to visit.
+Travel articles must be all about exploring the unknown, the almost never-visited before, to be attractive enough to publish.

 Travelling had become fairly easy in the past three decades.
 We live in a global enclave, which makes almost every place on earth accessible within a day or at most – two.
 So why bother with the ‘mundane’ travel destinations if you can be the first Western person to be seen in some remote jungle village of some South American tribe, living without any modern conveniences?
 Or sail to the most southern uninhabited island on earth or go to a quiet corner of the Antarctic to witness the consequences of global warming first-hand?
 It’s just more exciting!
 It’s exhilarating!
 It sells travel magazines.
 It generates more traffic to blogs and online mags.

 But as someone who had only travelled a little bit and will probably always be limited to visiting only a few of the many, many, many places I dream about, I believe that there are still words left to be written about the roads well-travelled.
 Because if your opportunities and resources for travelling are limited, one tends to want to see first-hand those most ‘common’ sites you always see in movies and on TV.